chris-kirchner/odin_landing-page/README.md

 # odin_landing-page
 The Odin Project - Landing Page

-Create a webpage from scratch using methods learned so far in The Odin Project, including flexbox.
+Create a webpage from scratch using methods learned in The Odin Project, including flexbox.